-Bird watching is one of America’s most popular pastimes, and for good reason: it’s affordable and can almost always be enjoyed year-round.
+Jackson county is the perfect place for bird watching, all year around.
 The Jackson area is home to hundreds of native bird species, and migratory patterns mean viewing opportunities are always changing.
-Whether you’re an expert packing a top-of-the-line spotting scope or a novice with no more than a pair of binoculars, Jackson’s widely inhabited forests, fields, marshes and lakes make it one plentiful paradise for birding.
+Jackson’s widely inhabited forests, fields, marshes and lakes make it one plentiful paradise for birding.

 By Bike or By Paddle

 You don't have to be on foot to check another bird off your list.
 The Falling Waters Trail lets birdwatchers explore different habitats by way of a lengthy paved bike trail, while our many scenic waterways offer unique birding vantage points by canoe or kayak.
 Waterloo Recreation Area, the largest park in the lower peninsula, harbors 47 hiking trails for hiking or biking, and is home to an encyclopedia of species within its massive reserve — over 20,000 acres worth!